 Eight 20m by 2m trenches were opened to the west of the topographic study area, the location of which was based on evidence for the potential recovery of archaeological information from the geophysical survey results and historic cartographic evidence.
 Trenches 01, 03, 05 and 08 resulted in little archaeological information being recovered.
 Trench 02 uncovered a section of stone and earthen bank field boundary that may be prehistoric but could be later in date.
 Trench 4 was located over a hollow way (sunken trackway created by many years of wear and tear, leading in this case to the former Cefn Bedw) that appears to have been repaired by the setting of a cobbled surface within it, with the demolished rubble of the former nearby Cefn Bedw farmhouse spread within it after the farmhouse demolition.
 The trench therefore has given evidence of a number of phases of post medieval activity relating to the settlement and agriculture in the area.
 Trench 06 contained evidence for a substantial quantity of post-medieval building and demolition activity, relating to a probable outbuilding shown on a Penrhyn Estate map of 1855 (Bangor Archives, Penrhyn MSS 2218).
 Trench 07 encountered a field boundary, stone capped gulley and associated postholes.
-The evidential morphology suggested possible prehistoric activity in the area and that the evidence is of some significance.
-The evidence from Trench 07 was thought likely to be at least partially related to the probable field system identified in the topographic survey, and connected to PRN 5891.
-This suggested that the system extended west from the area previously identified; ecofacts recovered from relevant contexts were submitted for processing, assessment and analysis to test this.
-The radiocarbon dating results identified activity from the 1st century BC to the early third century AD, suggesting settlement from the late Iron Age into the Roman period.
-The Black Burnished Ware sherds probably date from the 2nd or 3rd century AD, providing further evidence of activity within this period.
-The results from Trench 07 provide important opportunities to explore key themes of the Research Framework for the Archaeology of Wales - Roman, including: Settlement Patterns,
+Whilst no definitive dating evidence has yet been recovered, the evidential morphology suggests that there is possible prehistoric activity in the area and that the evidence is of some significance.
+The evidence from Trench 07 is likely to be at least partially related to the probable field system identified in the topographic survey, and connected to PRN 5891.
+This suggests that the system does extend some way to the west from the area previously identified.